DSJaswanth/HACKBIO_2021_TEAM_EPIGENOMICS1/README.md

 ATAC-Seq, short for Assay for Transposase-Accessible Chromatin using Sequencing, is a technique for assessing chromatin accessibility and how it affects gene expression.
 The chromatin consists of several nucleosome units.
 A nucleosome is a complex of DNA and histone proteins that keeps DNA compact through packaging.
 For transcription to occur, DNA must be loosened from the nucleosomes to make it accessible to transcription factors.
 This accessibility of DNA mediated by chromatin is a key component of epigenetics.

-The ATAC-Seq analysis described below is based on a [tutorial](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.html#trimming-reads) on the Galaxy Project and uses purified CD4+ T cells (GM12878).
+In this project, we are reproducing the ATAC-Seq analysis [tutorial](https://training.galaxyproject.org/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.html#trimming-reads) from the Galaxy Project.
+We've reproduced in completely with Linux Command Line tools too.

-#### Aim:
+#### What Our Analysis is About?
- - To compare the predicted open chromatin regions to the known binding sites of CTCF, a DNA-binding protein implicated in 3D structure: CTCF.
+ - The ATAC-Seq analysis is done compare the predicted open chromatin regions to the known binding sites of CTCF, a DNA-binding protein implicated in 3D structure: CTCF.
 CTCF is known to bind to thousands of sites in the genome and thus it can be used as a positive control for assessing if the ATAC-Seq experiment is good quality.
 Good ATAC-Seq data would have accessible regions both within and outside of TSS, for example, at some CTCF binding sites.
 For that reason, we will download

 #### Datasets
  - Data is gotten from the study of Buenrostro et al. 2013.
 The data from the original dataset is downsized to 200,000 randomly selected reads and about 200,000 reads pairs that will map to chromosome 22.
 Binding sites of CTCF identified by ChIP in the same cell line from ENCODE (ENCSR000AKB, dataset ENCFF933NTR are also used.